wingatesv/BCRAE/README.md

 # BCRAE

-This repository contains python classes to build RAE-18 and RAE-50
+This repository contains python residual and transposed residual blocks to build Autoencoders (RAE-18 and RAE-50)

 Reference: